Extending the symbolic method in enumerative combinatorics. I: Introduction

-absolutely converges, we denote its sum by $h(W)$.
-(Results on series are reviewed in the next section.)
-Suppose that for every $n\in\N_0$ the series $\sum_{w\in W(n)}h(w)$ absolutely converges.
-Then so does $\sum_{w\in W(v,n)}h(w)$ and we consider the generating function
+absolutely converges.
+We define absolute convergence at the beginning of the next section.
+Then every series $\sum_{w\in A_{v,n}}h(w)$, $n\in\N_0$, absolutely converges as well, and we denote the sum by $h(A_{v,n})$.
+We consider the main generating function